alberttheprince/popcornrp-divegear/README.md

 # popcornrp-divegear

-A QBCore conversion of the qbox diving resource that enables the functionality of diving and air tank items.
+A QBCore conversion of the QBox diving resource that enables the functionality of diving and air tank items.

-Works with [popcornrp-diving](WIP), a coral diving and collection resource, also developed by the Qbox community!

 # Dependencies
 - QBCore